oftc/oftc-web/NickServ/CertFP.md

 To continue please scroll down to [read how to add your certificates fingerprint to NickServ.](#AddCertFPtoNS)

+### Thunderbird

+Convert the key to pkcs12:

+{% highlight text %}
+openssl pkcs12 -export -out nick.p12 -in nick.pem -name "nick CertFP"
+{% endhighlight %}

+Go to the Certificate Manager.
+You should find that in Edit, Preferences, Advanced, Certificates.
+Select ‘View Certificates’ and there you can import the nick.p12 you just generated.

+Now connect to OFTC using SSL and Thunderbirds asks, if you want to use the certificate for authentication.
+Say yes.
+(Note that you will have to confirm sending the certificate once for every server you connect to.
+As irc.oftc.net is a rotation it might ask you later again, don't be surprised.)

+To continue please scroll down to [read how to add your certificates fingerprint to NickServ.](#AddCertFPtoNS)

 <a id="AddCertFPtoNS"></a>

 ## Add your Certificate Fingerprint to your Nick in NickServ ##